leuraph/uellabung/README.md

 # Uellabung
 This repository serves as a templated repo for any collection of exercise sheets.
+In the following, we describe the intended usage of this template.

 ## Exercises
-The exercises and their solutions can be found under `/exercises`.
+The exercises and their solutions should be found under `exercises/`.
-The naming of the exercises indicates the corresponding chapter in the accompanying lecture notes.
-The solutions of each exercise is included the same file.
+The solution of each exercise should be included in the same file.
-An example can be found in the `/exercises` folder.
+An example can be found in the `exercises/` folder.

 ## Exercise Sheets
-The intention is that exercise sheets of a specific semester can be put in the `/sheets/<semester>/` folder.
+Exercise sheet files should be found under `sheets/` or any subdirectory thereof, e.g. a subdirecctory specifying the corresponding semester.
-An example can be found in the `/sheets/hs1850` folder.
+An example can be found in the `sheets/hs1850` folder.

 ## Compilation

 ### By Hand
-To compile a file with or without solutions, you can set the corresponding value in `withsolutions{<bool>}` either to `true` or `false`.
+To compile a file with or without solutions, you can set the corresponding value in `withsolutions{<bool>}` either to `true` or `false` by hand and then compile the file.

 ### Automated